-Inside the utility compartment is a water hose connector for the "black tank flush".
-To use, hook up a hose and turn on full force.
+Inside the underbelly utility compartment is a water hose connector for the "black tank flush".
+To use, hook up a hose and turn it on full force.
 Within the tank a head with multiple holes will spray the interior surface of the tank.
-The vacuum breaker and check valve will be located inside the trailer above the exterior connection.
+A vacuum breaker and one-way valve is located inside the trailer above the exterior connection to prevent the black water from escaping to the hose connection.
 In most models this will place them under the lavatory.

 The gate valve should be closed for the first couple of minutes, and then opened to let the water out in a rush.
-Repeat as needed.
+Close the gate valve and repeat as needed.